Smatek1001/AI_DnD/Factions/Ratlings.md

 ## III.
 Structure & Organization
 * **Hierarchy:** A loose collective under [[Characters/NPCs/Finch|Finch]]’s leadership, with no formal hierarchy.
 Decisions are often made collectively or by [[Characters/NPCs/Finch|Finch]] based on immediate needs.
 * **Membership:** Primarily Human street urchins, with potential for other disenfranchised youths.
 Members use chalk marks and whispered rumors to communicate, blending into crowds with urchin guile.
 * **Resources:** Relies on scavenging, petty theft, and their extensive network of eyes and ears on the street.
+Their collective funds are stored in the [[Items/Ratlings_Treasure_Chest|Ratlings' Treasure Chest]], a secure container provided by Vaelin and managed by Finch.

 ## IV.
 Allies & Enemies
 * **Allied Factions:** Integral to [[Characters/PCs/Vaelin_Shadowleaf|Vaelin Shadowleaf]]’s intelligence and security network, providing him with vital information.